Dolly Akers: Childhood and personal life

-Dolly Smith Cusker Akers was born in Wolf Point, Montana to an Assiniboine tribal member Nellie Trexler and Irish-American William Smith.
-She grew up on the Fort Peck Reservation.
-As a teenager, she attended an Indian boarding school, the Sherman Institute in Riverside, California.
-After she graduated at age sixteen, she returned to Montana and married George Cusker in 1917.
-The couple ranched near Poplar and had one daughter, Alvina.
-George Cusker died in 1941 and in 1944, Dolly married John Akers.
+Dolly Smith Cusker Akers was born in Wolf Point, Montana.
+Her mother, Nellie Trexler, was a citizen of the Assiniboine Tribe and her father, William Smith, was an Irish-American.
+She grew up in the Northeast of Montana on Fort Peck Reservation.
+As a teenager, she attended a Native American boarding school called the Sherman Institute in Riverside, California.
+After she graduated at age 16, she returned to Montana and married George Cusker in 1917.
+The couple ranched near Poplar and had one daughter named Alvina.
+George Cusker died in 1941 and in 1944, Dolly remarried to John Akers.
 She was widowed a second time in 1959.
-In 1986 she died in Helena.

 Political career

-In 1920, Akers went to Washington D.C. to work as an interpreter for leaders of her tribe in their "dealings with the federal government."
+In 1920, Akers moved to Washington, D.C., to work as an interpreter for leaders of her tribe in their dealings with the federal government.
 In 1923, Cusker accompanied two tribal representatives, Bear Hill and Dave Johnson, to Washington, D.C., as a translator to lobby for school funding.
-While there, she also advocated that Indians be given universal citizenship.
-The Indian Citizenship Act was passed in 1924.
-Not all Indians supported the passage of this act, which provided voting rights for Native Americans because they feared that it was another step toward assimilation and that it undermined tribal sovereignty.
+While there, she also advocated that Native peoples be given universal citizenship in America.
+The Indian Citizenship Act was passed in 1924, which granted citizenship to all Native Americans.
+Not all Natives supported the passage of this act because it provided voting rights for Native Americans, which they feared was yet another step toward assimilation and that it undermined tribal sovereignty.

-Dolly's husband George Cusker served on the Tribal Council Executive Board; she often attended in his stead.
-Ultimately, she was appointed to the board in her own right.
-She was the first woman to gain this designation.
+Dolly was appointed to the Tribal Council Executive Board in her own right after attending the board meetings in the stead of her first husband, George Cusker, who served on the board.
+She was the first woman to earn this designation.

-In 1932, Cusker was elected to the statehouse as a Democrat (she later became a Republican).
-She received almost 100 percent of the vote in Roosevelt County, which was a county that consisted majorly of white Americans.
-She became the first American Indian to serve in the Montana legislature, elected at just 23 years old, and was the only woman serving in the 1933-34 legislative session.
+In 1932, Dolly was elected to the statehouse as a Democrat but later became a Republican.
+She received almost 100 percent of the vote in Roosevelt County, which was a county that consisted mostly of white Americans.
+She became the first American Indian to serve in the Montana legislature, elected at just 23 years old, and was the only woman serving in the 1933–34 legislative session.
 She was appointed to the Federal Relations Committee and was a special representative of the governor to the U.S. Secretary of Interior.

-Akers remained politically engaged for her entire life.
-She visited Washington, D.C., 57 times as a tribal delegate and was a member of the Fort Peck Tribal Council off and on for forty years.
+Dolly remained politically engaged for her entire life.
+She visited Washington, D.C., 57 times as a tribal delegate and was a citizen of the Fort Peck Tribal Council off and on for 40 years.
 Her career was not without controversy.
 For example, in 1959, she was removed from the tribal council by a vote of 279 to 189 and "barred forever from holding office and representing the Fort Peck Sioux and Assiniboine tribes."
 That vote was later overturned.

-Akers frequently challenged the Indian Bureau's management of tribal resources, believing that tribes (and individual Indians) should be permitted to manage their own affairs just as non-Indians could.
+Dolly frequently challenged the Indian Bureau's management of tribal resources, believing that tribes (and individual Indians) should be permitted to manage their own affairs just as non-Natives could.
 "Why should Indian people," she asked in 1952, "be forced to live under a law made some 80 years ago?
 That is the year in which the Indian Commissioner referred to Indians as 'wild beasts!'"